CSUChico-CSCI640/CSCI640-Course-Materials/Syllabus.md

 ## Prerequisite

-Grade of C- or better in CSCI 340. (or approved equivalent, check with your advisor)
+CSCI-311, or CSCI 605 and CSCI211; and classified graduate standing.

 Classified graduate standing.

 Students who take this class without completing the prerequisite class will be given a failing grade.

-## ECST Computing Accounts

-You will need an ECST (Engineering College) computer account potentially in order to do the assignments.

-If you have never received an ECST account, go to accounts.ecst.csuchico.edu and sign up.

-If you have ever received an ECST account, it should still exist.
-Make sure it works.

-Use the putty remote terminal program to log onto jaguar.ecst.csuchico.edu to from your computer to make sure you account is working.

-You can use accounts.ecst.csuchico.edu	to reset your password (see Elbert Chan if you have problems).

 ## Course Accounts

-In addition to an ECST account, you need an account in the CSCI assignment turn-in system.
+You need an account in the CSCI assignment turn-in system.
+See Canvas instructions for signing in and registering for [https://inginious.csuchico.edu](https://inginious.csuchico.edu).

-Go to [https://turnin.ecst.csuchico.edu](https://turnin.ecst.csuchico.edu "Tyson's Turnin") and create a new account.

-Once you create an account, log on and enroll in CSCI 640, make sure you enroll in the correct section.
+Enroll in CSCI 640, make sure you enroll in the correct section.

-I WILL DROP YOU FROM THE CLASS IF YOU DO NOT CREATE THIS ACCOUNT

-You will use this system to turn in your programming and lab assignments.
+You will use this system to turn in some of your programming and lab assignments.

 ## Textbook

-If you like books and usually use your textbooks, then buy the book.
-If you never open textbooks, then don't buy it but two of the assignments are taken from this book of materials so may be helpful.
+If you like books and usually use your textbooks, then buy this book as it's a good reference.
+If you never open textbooks, then don't buy it but one of the assignments is derived from this book of materials so may be helpful.

 *Computer Systems: A Programmer's Perspective 3rd edition* by Randal E. Bryant, David R. O'Hallaron
 (2015) Pearson Pub Co: ISBN-10: 013409266X

-We're adopting the new edition of the book as they've tried to simplify the binary material and have switched to focusing on 64bit assembly in the book; however, you should be able to get the same content from the last version of the book as I'll be teaching the course this fall:
+Or alternatively the older edition.

 *Computer Systems: A Programmer's Perspective 2nd edition* by Randal E. Bryant, David R. O'Hallaron
 (2010) Addison-Wesley Pub Co: ISBN-10: 0136108040

 The book is optional as the majority of the course will focus on research and research papers; however, for the individual projects this book will be extremely helpful.
+The book also focuses on C and this course will not be C focused.

 ## Attendance

-Attendance of lectures is not required, but it can help your grade and is highly recommended.
+Attendance of all lectures is not required, but it can help your grade and is highly recommended.

 Attendance may improve your grade.
 For example, if your grade is a high B+ and you have attended most/all the lectures I may raise your grade to a A-.